How To Help Your Child to Excel at School and in Life

 Initially, you will need to help them to make notes and key points from their work, because by just reading over the work, it won’t be retained.

 Teach him to read each sentence and pick out important words from each one to jot down to help them to remember.

 Drawing pictures and using lines and arrows also helps the brain to memorize the work.
 Make use of highlighters, different color pens, and rulers to underline important dates, people’s names, and places.

 - Don’t rush to help them all the time.
 Let them try on their own a bit first.
 This does take patience and restraint from your side.

 - Most parents are only too happy to help their kids with their homework, as it lets them show off their knowledge.
 Resist the temptation to answer the questions for them.
 Your child needs to exercise his or her mind and work things out on their own.
 A huge mistake is stepping in and doing the work for them.

 - Check through their finished work and offer some suggestions for improvement, or even better ask a question to get them thinking.
 Keep your finger on what they are studying and show an interest.

 - Some children study better in the early mornings, and others at night.
 Let them decide and adjust your routines accordingly.

-- When you ask your child how his or her day went, get them to tell you what they learned about.
-By repeating it, it helps to fix the days work into their memories.
+- When you ask your child how his or her day went, get them to tell you what they have learned.
+Repeating it helps to fix the day’s work into their memories.

-- Practise writing quickly and neatly.
-Because in an exam situation you only have a certain time to finish the paper, it is a good idea to let your child practise this.
+- Practice writing quickly and neatly.
+Because in an exam situation, you only have a certain amount of time to finish the paper, it is a good idea to let your child practice this.
 Here is an exercise on how to help your child to write faster.
 Give them something to copy and let them write it as quickly as they can for two minutes.
 Count how many words they managed to write.
 Try and improve the score the next day.
 If the writing starts becoming very untidy, then alternate between fast and neat.